larahabashy/capstone-report/_sources/documentation.md

-## Appendix B - Documentation
+## Appendix A - Documentation

-In this section of the Appendix, we attempt to highlight at a high level, some of the decisions that were taken throughout the duration of this capstone project.
+In this section of the Appendix, we attempt to highlight at a high level, some of the technical decisions that were taken throughout the duration of this capstone project.
 This section presents some of the technical details behind those decisions.

-### Data Augemntations
+### Data Augmentation

 The team initially used a web interface provided by the albumentations library, powered by PyTorch for image transformations, that allowed us to see what the different transformations would look like.
 Based on that, we chose some transformations to test in our pipeline.
 This experiment can be found [here](https://github.com/UBC-MDS/capstone-gdrl-lipo/blob/master/notebooks/manual-albumentation.ipynb).
 The final model was chosen based on the transformations yielding the highest accuracy score.

 To use the albumentations library:

 - This [guide](https://albumentations.ai/docs/examples/pytorch_classification/) is extremely helpful for our classification task.
 You develop your own class that inherits from the torch dataset.
-To see an example of this implementation for our dataset, please check this [notebook](https://github.com/UBC-MDS/capstone-gdrl-lipo/blob/auto_exp1/notebooks/autoalbument.ipynb).
+To see an example of this implementation for our dataset, please check this [notebook](https://github.com/UBC-MDS/capstone-gdrl-lipo/blob/master/additional_work/autoalbument/autoalbument_attempt2.ipynb).

 We also tried a machine learning tool called [autoalbument](https://albumentations.ai/docs/autoalbument/) which allows for the selection of optimal transformations.